impresso/impresso-essentials/README.md

 ### Data Stages

-Impresso's data processing pipeline is organised in thre main data "meta-stages", mirroring the main processing steps.
+Impresso's data processing pipeline is organised in three main data "meta-stages", mirroring the main processing steps.
 During each of those meta-stages, different formats of data are created as output of processes and in turn used as inputs to other downstream tasks.

 1. **[Data Preparation]**: Conversion of the original media collections to unified base formats which will serve as input to the various data enrichment tasks and processes.
 Produces **prepared data**.
     - Includes the data stages: _canonical_, _rebuilt_, _evenized-rebuilt_ and _passim_ (rebuilt format adapted to the passim algorithm).